Pop quiz: can you name this free-market jurisdiction in the Western hemisphere?

 Now, there are only three jurisdictions in the Western hemisphere that do not levy property taxes, so that should narrow the field.
 The mere existence of property taxes is a ridiculous notion that should offend anyone with a respect of property rights.
 I have already covered this topic here in case you’re interested.

-All three are worthy of discussion, but as I just returned from a speaking engagement at the Grand Cayman Liberty Forum, I want to focus on Cayman today.
+All three are worthy of discussion, but I want to focus on Cayman today.

 (By the way, locals pronounce it like cay-man, not cay-men.
 It sort of rhymes with the way you would say “hey man.”)